Holiday Travel: How Doctors Stay Healthy on the Go

 "Maintaining your exercise routine can be tricky when traveling, depending on where you are and how much free time you may have," says Dr. Thanu Jey, DC, clinic director at Yorkville Sports Medicine Clinic in Toronto.
 "Resistance bands are easy to pack, weigh nothing and can provide both stretching and strengthening exercises while you are away for work or leisure, so you can always get your training in."

-The Remedy Rx: Several inexpensive sets of resistance bands are available on Amazon; you can use them to perform a variety of exercises and sneak in an entire workout before you know it.
+The Rx: Several inexpensive sets of resistance bands are available on Amazon; you can use them to perform a variety of exercises and sneak in an entire workout before you know it.

 They Use Back Support on Long Flights